phpsquid/craft-instagram-feed/README.md

 ## Installation
 Upload the instagramfeed/ directory to your plugins/ directory.

-Go to plugins and install/enable Instagram Feed
+Go to plugins and install/enable Instagram Feed.

-Go to settings and enter your Instagram user id and access token
+Next, go to settings and enter your Instagram user id and access token.

 ## Usage